Privacy and AI Policies

 The website uses cookies and similar tracking technologies through Squarespace to understand how visitors use the site.
 You may be able to control cookies through your browser settings.
 Disabling cookies may affect your experience on the site.

-The Firm does not use cookies to track you across third-party websites or for targeted advertising.
+The Practice does not use cookies to track you across third-party websites or for targeted advertising.

 9. Third-Party Links

 The website may contain links to third-party websites.
-The Firm is not responsible for the privacy practices of those sites and encourages you to review their privacy policies independently.
+The Practice is not responsible for the privacy practices of those sites and encourages you to review their privacy policies independently.

 10. Your Rights